abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMlWorkspaceEnvironmentVersion.md

 ```

 ### -LivenessRoutePath
-The path for the route.
+[Required] The path for the route.

 ```yaml
 Type: System.String